-As for which is better, well, again, it depends on the situation.
+As for which is better, again, it depends on the situation.
 Both front-wheel drive and rear-wheel drive vehicles have their disadvantages, but both have proven themselves well, especially when the car is equipped with the proper tires for the weather.

 Bred for the right conditions

 Front-wheel drive vehicles tend to perform better in everyday driving situations, particularly during inclement weather.
 That’s because both the engine and the transmission sit over the front axle, adding weight to the drive wheels, which increases traction for slippery situations.
-Most manufacturers of standard cars have resorted to front-wheel drive because they’re cheaper to make, more efficient in operation, and provide better traction to the everyday driver.
+Most manufacturers of standard cars resorted to front-wheel drive because they’re cheaper to make, more efficient in operation, and provide better traction for the everyday driver.

 Performance driving behavior